fullStackRyan/front-end-test/README.md

-# Phrasee Technical Test - Senior Front End
+# Phrasee Technical Test - Front End

 This test should take overall no longer than 3 hours.
 Should you find yourself taking longer please submit what you have, with a note indicating how you would finish the task.

 Please clone this repository in order to work on it.

-To submit, email our VP People at alma.browne@phrasee.co please remember to include your name.
+To submit, email our HR dept at alma.browne@phrasee.co please remember to include your name.
 Your email should include any notes that you may have for our consideration, along with either a zip file of your updated version of the application, or a link to a GitHub repository containing the updated application.

 ## Task
 You have been supplied with a partially complete mini React application, consisting of a simple login form for a fictitious medical records app.